grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ## Error handling should be resilient

-When running large stress tests, your script can't assume anything about the HTTP response.
+When running large stress tests, your script shouldn't assume anything about the HTTP response.
 It's a mistake to script a performance test with only the [happy path](/misc/glossary#happy-path "The default behavior that happens when the system returns no errors") in mind.

 For example, in k6 scripts, we often see something like this _happy path_ check: